rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/prepare-private-registry/_index.md

     ```plain
     rke config --system-images >> ./rancher-images.txt
     ```
+* **Cert-Manager** - (Conditional) Rancher requires a TLS certificate.
+During installation, if you elect to use the default Rancher self-signed TLS certificates
-* **Cert-Manager** - (Optional) If you choose to install with Rancher Self-Signed TLS certificates, you will need the [`cert-manager`](https://github.com/helm/charts/tree/master/stable/cert-manager) image.
+[Option A: Default Self-Signed Certificates]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/#a-choose-an-ssl-option-and-install-rancher) in [Choose an SSL Option and Install Rancher]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/), you will need the [`cert-manager`](https://github.com/helm/charts/tree/master/stable/cert-manager) image.
 You may skip this image if you are using you using your own certificates.

     Fetch the latest `cert-manager` Helm chart and parse the template for image details.